 In other words, it’s gorgeous and educational.

 The beginning of the climb was nice and shady with the trail taking us over freshwater streams and plenty of vegetation.
-We also took time to read some information signs, where we learned that ….
+We also took the time to read some information signs, where we learned that …

 As we climbed higher, we noticed a bunch of people seemed to be stopped and looking towards the few bushes that existed this far up.
 We were surprised to find out that they were staring at a moose.
 Were we so involved in the hike to miss such a creature?
 Man.